Our executive team

 Sean is a graduate of the University of Waterloo with a B.A.Sc. in Mechanical Engineering.

-John Mauti, CPA Acting Chief Financial Officer
+John Mauti, Chief Financial Officer and Senior Vice President, Finance

 John is a CPA (CA) with over 27 years of service to OPG in a variety of areas.
 In his most recent role as Chief Controller and Accounting Officer, John oversaw a dedicated team of professionals that ensured business plans, external regulatory filings, tax matters and client-oriented controllership support were being delivered effectively across OPG.
 John has appeared before the Ontario Energy Board on numerous occasions and has represented OPG with the Canadian Nuclear Safety Commission and internationally on various nuclear decommissioning and waste management issues.